 For some exhibit types, the content cannot be inserted directly on an HTML page.
 For those exhibits, Gedcom Publisher will make a link directly to the exhibit file.
 For example, a PDF file cannot be inserted on a web page, so Gedcom Publisher will make a link to the exhibit file.

-In addition to the Ignore, Link, or Embed properties described above, image-related properties include:
+In addition to the Ignore, Link, or Embed properties described above, there are several other image-related properties.

 Person Image Alignment